 Promoting collaboration with major disciplines, the arts, sciences and humanities are located in their own wings.
 The aquatics center and practice gym are shared with the City of Gilroy through a joint-use agreement, providing an additional $9.6 million to the project budget.
 All joint-use spaces are available for community use after hours and are designed with separate, secure entrances.

-Sweeping natural view corridors of the countryside and foothills were protected by creati?ng a two-story campus that occupies a compact area of the 40 acre site, allowing the inclusion of a large greenbelt on site.
-The resul?ting higher density of built space creates a more urban and inti?mate setti?ng around a central quadrangle, the social hub of the campus.
-A fan shaped organiza?tional layout allows for spacious outdoor learning environments, bett?er supervision for administrators, and the greatest level of security for the students and staff.
-High quality materials, chosen for durability, longevity, and low-maintenance, as well as classical design elements such as natural stone and ornate entry facades, are used to reflect a collegiate and ?timeless architecture reminiscent of the original Gilroy High School, built in 1912 in the Classic Revival style, whose beloved iconic memory remains strong in the community.
+Sweeping natural view corridors of the countryside and foothills were protected by creating a two-story campus that occupies a compact area on the 40-acre site, allowing the inclusion of a large greenbelt.
+The resulting higher density of built space creates a more urban and intimate setting around a central quadrangle, the social hub of the campus.
+High quality materials, chosen for durability, longevity and low maintenance, as well as classical design elements such as natural stone and ornate entry facades, are used to reflect a collegiate and timeless architecture reminiscent of the original Gilroy High School, built in 1912 in the Classic Revival style, whose beloved iconic memory remains strong in the community.